Dangers of hang gliding

 Bill Pain, ‘suprone’ harness manufacturer Facebook page

-Cheating Death in high times, Saturday, November 28, 2009 — an account by Adam Parer of his hang glider tumble, from which I quote at the top of this page
+Cheating Death in high times, Saturday, November 28, 2009 — an account by Adam Parer of his hang glider tumble, from which a snippet is quoted at the top of this page

-Dave Ledford tumbles and deploys his emergency parachute in 1979 at Chattanooga, Tennessee: Big Blue Sky, 2008, by Bill Liscomb on YouTube starting at 1 hour, 6 minutes, 50 seconds, Rich Piccirilli narrating
+Dave Ledford tumbles and deploys his emergency parachute in 1979 at Chattanooga, Tennessee: Big Blue Sky, 2008, by Bill Liscomb on YouTube starting at 1 hour, 6 minutes, 50 seconds, Rich Piccirilli narrating.
+I believe that this segment originated in Winning at Hang Gliding by Hugh Morton of Grandfather Mountain, for which he received the CNE Golden Eagle award in 1982. (*)

 Hang gliding rescue parachute opening video on YouTube starting at 53 seconds